DworkinLab/Bio720/RNA_Seq/RNA_Seq_Salmon_Tutorial_2021.md

 ## One other file we are going to need.

 Salmon is mapping to transcripts, which is great, but we want to get gene level counts.
-As we will see the R library `tximport` has some utilities to help with this.
+As we will see the R library `tximport` has some utilities to help with this (which are relatively straightforward to do).
 However one thing we need is a file (normally named `txp_to_gene.tsv`) which is a tab delimited file with two columns (no header).
 The first column is going to be the name of the transcript, and the second column will be gene identifier.
 So the first few lines may look like this: